 The easiest way to understand mocks and stubs is by example.
 Let’s set up a Rails project and add some code that we can use mocks and stubs to test.

-For this example, we'll create user and subscription models with a subscription service which can be used to create or extend subscriptions.
+For this example, we’ll create user and subscription models with a subscription service that can be used to create or extend subscriptions.

 Assuming you have Ruby and Ruby on Rails set up, we can start by creating our Rails application.